MattJOlson/MattJOlson.github.io/about.md

 permalink: /about/
 ---

 My name's Matt Olson.
-I'm a nerd; currently that's pronounced "polyglot developer".
+I'm a nerd; currently that's pronounced "engineering manager".
+I didn't get to pick the title.

 I have a Ph.D. in computer graphics, where I focused on doing neat things with silhouette curves on surface models.
 I don't do that for